Static Method in Java (with Examples)

-When a method is declared with the keyword ‘static’ in its heading, it is called static method in Java.
-If not, it is called non-static method.
-A static method is also known as class method because, like a static variable, it is also tied to the class, not to an object of class.
+When a method is declared with the keyword static in its heading, it is called a static method in Java.
+If not, it is called non-static (or instance) method.
+A static method is also known as class method because, like a static variable, it is also tied to the class itself, not to an object (instance) of the class.

-As static method belongs to the class itself rather than an individual instance of a class, so we can call and execute it directly in the class, without creating an object of class.
+Since a static method belongs to the class itself rather than to any specific instance, we can call and execute it directly using the class name without creating an object of class.

 Java standard libraries extensively contain numerous static methods to perform various operations.
-For instance, the Math class contains several static methods to perform mathematical tasks.
+For example, the Math class contains several static methods such as Math.sqrt(), Math.pow(), and Math.random() to perform mathematical tasks.

-Static methods generally have better performance compared to instance methods.
-Since we do not need for object creation, they can be more efficient in terms of memory and processing.
+Static methods generally have better performance compared to instance methods in certain scenarios.
+Since we do not need for object creation, they can be more efficient in terms of memory and execution speed.

-Java 8 also allowed us to define static methods in the interface that work exactly the same as static methods in the class.
+Java 8 also allows us to define static methods in an interface that works exactly the same as static methods in the class.
+They must be called using interface name.

 Syntax to Declare Static Method in Java